GSA-TTS/rails-template/README.md

 18F-Flavored Rails 7 Project
 ============================

-This template will create a new Rails 7.0.x project with server-rendered HTML.
+This template will create a new Rails 7.0.x project.

 See the `main` branch for Rails 6.1.x